 Students will be given formative feedback in lectures through a variety of interactive activities.
 These will involve discussions with students and review of lecture content to check their level of understanding and provide feedback.
 Also, students will be expected to see the module convener on 1:1 basis and receive formative feedback on their individual assignment progress.
 Additionally, exam preparation session will be delivered at the final lecture of the semester, aimed at recapitulating the module content and helping students to prepare for the exam.

-- To provide the students with a sound conceptual framework for the management of human resources within the organization
+- Develop knowledge and sound conceptual framework for the management of human resources in organizations

 C - Cognitive/analytical